zowe/zowe-explorer-vscode/README.md

 ### Add profile

+You can add a profile for your data sets/jobs/uss files

 1. Navigate to your explorer tree.
 2. Click the **Search Data Sets** magnifying glass.
 3. From the drop-down, either select the profile you want to add or search using the **Search Bar**